• Skip to Content

 Global Mental Health Training (GMH) Program

-The Global Mental Health Training (GMH) Program is a training program to provide public health research training in the field of Global Mental Health.
+Global Mental Health Training (GMH) Program aims to provide public health research training in the field of Global Mental Health.
 It is housed in the Department of Mental Health, in collaboration with the Departments of International Health and Epidemiology.
-The GMH Program is supported by a T32 research training grant award from the National Institute of Mental Health (NIMH).
-Dr. Judy Bass (jbass1@jhu.edu) is the training program director.
-As part of this training program, trainees will undertake a rigorous program of coursework in epidemiology, biostatistics, public mental health and global mental health, field-based research experiences, and integrative activities that will provide trainees with a solid foundation in the core proficiencies of global mental health while giving trainees the opportunity to pursue specialized training in one of three concentration areas that are recognized as high priority: (1) Prevention Research; (2) Intervention Research; or (3) Integration of Mental Health Services Research.
-This program supports pre- and post-doctoral trainees.
+Dr. Judy Bass (jbass1@jhu.edu) is the training program director and Dr. Sarah Murray (Sarah.murray@jhu.edu) is the deputy director.
+As part of this training program, trainees will undertake a rigorous program of coursework in epidemiology, biostatistics, public mental health and global mental health, field-based research experiences, and integrative activities that will provide trainees with a solid foundation in the core proficiencies of global mental health.
+Trainees also pursue specialized training in one of three concentration areas recognized as high priority: (1) Prevention Research; (2) Intervention Research; or (3) Integration of Mental Health Services Research.
+This Program is supported by the National Institute of Mental Health.

 The Mental Health Services and Systems (MHSS) Program

-The goal of the MHSS Program is to train scholars who will become leaders in mental health services and systems research.
-This program focuses on producing researchers who can address critical gaps in knowledge with a focus on: (1) how healthcare services, delivery settings, and financing systems affect the well-being of persons with mental illness; (2) how cutting-edge statistical and econometric methods can be used in intervention design, policies, and programs to improve care; and (3) how implementation science can be used to most effectively disseminate evidence-based advances into routine practice.
-The program strongly emphasizes the fundamental principles of research translation and dissemination throughout its curriculum.
+The goal of this Program is to train scholars to become leaders in mental health services and systems research.
+This program is housed in the Department of Health Policy and Management and is jointly administered by the Department of Mental Health under the leadership of Dr. Elizabeth Stuart (estuart@jhu.edu), in close affiliation with the Johns Hopkins School of Medicine.
+This program focuses on addressing critical gaps in knowledge with a focus on: (1) how health care services, delivery settings, and financing systems affect the wellbeing of persons with mental illness; (2) how cutting-edge statistical and econometric methods can be used in intervention design, policies, and programs to improve care; and (3) how implementation science can be used to most effectively disseminate evidence-based advances into routine practice.
+The program strongly emphasizes the fundamental principles of research translation and dissemination.
+This program is supported by the National Institute of Mental Health.

 Epidemiology and Biostatistics of Aging